Spin-networks in the ZX-calculus: From Yutsis diagrams to spin-networks

 \paragraph{Fundamental equations.}

 Binor calculus has two core equations that can be deduced from the definitions above.

 The value of the loop in the first equation secretely gives the "dimension" of the tensor calculus.
-Here it is $-2$, hence the name "binor".
+Here it is $-2$: the "2" explains the name "binor" and the minus sign explains the title of the original article "negative dimensional tensors" by Penrose \cite{penrose1971a}.
 The second equation is known under the name of "skein relation" or "binor identity".

-To connect to Yutsis graphical calculus, we must build the spin-$j$ irrep.
+\paragraph{Anti-symmetriser.} To connect to Yutsis graphical calculus, we must build the spin-$j$ irrep.
 This is done by anti-symmetrising the strands: